thangchung/awesome-dotnet-core/README.md

 * [SqlKata](https://github.com/sqlkata/querybuilder) - Elegant Sql Query Builder, that supports complex queries, joins, sub queries, nested where conditions, vendor engine targets and more

 ### Queue and Messaging
+* [CAP](https://github.com/dotnetcore/CAP) - An EventBus with local persistent message functionality for RabbitMQ or Kafka.
 * [emitter](https://emitter.io/) - Free open source real-time messaging service that connects all devices.
 This publish-subscribe messaging API is built for speed and security.
 * [EventStore](https://github.com/EventStore/EventStore) - The open-source, functional database with Complex Event Processing in JavaScript.
 * [Foundatio](https://github.com/exceptionless/Foundatio#queues) - A common interface with in memory, redis and azure implementations.